-TABLE 93: Remunerations of Identified Staff in 2018 by activity areas (Thousand Euro)
+Table 93.
+Remunerations of the identified staff in 2018 by activity areas (Thousand Euro)

-Activity area Number of people 2018 total remuneration (1) Average variable/fixed ratio

-Executive Directors (2) 3

-Non-executive Directors 12 3,867 0%

-Senior Management (3) 15 24,078 41%

-Commercial Banking (4) 184 107,519 41%

-Investment Banking (5) 90 51,333 55%

-Asset Management (6) 25 12,636 61%

-Corporate functions (7) 130 66,584 31%

-Control functions (8) 119 38,474 21%

-Others (9) - - -

-Total Identified Staff 578 315.452 - 1

-(1) Fixed remuneration paid in 2018 and variable remuneration accrued in 2018.

-(2) Includes the 2018 compensation received by Carlos Torres Vila, José Manuel González-Páramo Martínez-Murillo and Francisco González Rodríguez.
+- (1) Fixed remuneration paid in 2018 and variable remuneration accrued in 2018 - (2) Includes the 2018 compensation received by Carlos Torres Vila, José Manuel González-Páramo Martínez-Murillo and Francisco González Rodríguez.
 The current CEO, Onur Genç, appointed by the Board of Directors on December 20th, 2018, has not received any compensation for his tenure in 2018.
-Note 54 of the Annual Report of BBVA's Consolidated Financial Statements displays individualized information for each one of them.

-(3) Includes information of the members of Senior Management, excluding executive directors, that had such condition until

-(4) Includes Retail, Business, Corporate and Insurance activities.

-(5) Includes trading and other Investment Banking activities.

-(6) Includes Asset Management and Private Banking activities.

-(7) Includes support areas of the BBVA Group and business support areas (Finance, Legal, Human Resources, etc.)

-(8) Includes Risk Management, Internal Audit and Compliance activities.

-(9) Rest of activities not included in previous categories.
+Note 54 of the Annual Report of BBVA's Consolidated Financial Statements displays individualized information for each one of them - (3) Includes information of the members of Senior Management, excluding executive directors, that had such condition until December 20th, 2018.
+Members of the Senior Management appointed by the Board of Directors on December 20th, 2018, (5 members) have not received any compensation for such condition and their remuneration is included in the corresponding area.
+Note 54 of the Annual Report of BBVA's Consolidated Financial Statements displays aggregated information of the remuneration for each of these groups - (4) Includes Retail, Business, Corporate and Insurance activities - (5) Includes trading and other Investment Banking activities - (6) Includes Asset Management and Private Banking activities - (7) Includes support areas of the BBVA Group and business support areas (Finance, Legal, Human Resources, etc.) - (8) Includes Risk Management, Internal Audit and Compliance activities - (9) Rest of activities not included in previous categories